mickyhingorani/mickyhingorani.github.io/_posts/2015-03-27-idiots-guide-jekyll.md

 ##Part II: In Which the Idiot Gets His Blog

 When you're learning something, you need a lot of small victories to keep you going.
-Diving into whatever Jekyll is and thining about gems and Ruby meant I probably didn't have the mental stamina to then create a blog from scratch.
+Diving into whatever Jekyll is and thinking about gems and Ruby meant I probably didn't have the mental stamina to then create a blog from scratch.
 So I found templates for Jekyll that used more technology I don't particularly understand.
 [I chose Poole.](http://getpoole.com/)

 Poole is effectively a Jekyll blog preconfigured for you, featuring simple, attractive templates and example posts.
 It's bare bones but read to me as clean and sophisticated.